 Meanwhile, Kayde got tired of everyone speaking goblin and tried his hand at a greeting, interrupting Quentin’s conversation with Marduuk, who laughed heartily at his pronunciation.
 While Quentin encouraged Kayde to keep talking as an unwitting distraction, he summoned a bird to pass a message to Tikulti, whom Jak was unsuccessfully trying to bond with.
 The group reformed and Arguet brought them up to speed, while Quentin shared with them Tikulti’s reply – that there was nothing he wanted to tell them for fear of blowing his cover.
 Jak, though disappointed, agreed that it was wise for himself to stop bothering Tikulti.

 As they came higher up the trail, Yeraa directed them to a cave whose entrance was covered in vines, saying they would travel together until they reached the obelisk, and gave Aruget a khyber shard wrapped in byeshk that she said would allow them to keep in communication.
 With that, the two groups entered the cave, to face the mysteries that lay inside.

 - Question of the week: What are your feelings about the Treaty of Thronehold and the Last War?

 - Tik really threw his fight with Kayde, though not 100% intentionally – that was one of the few times I’ve seen an NPC crit fail.

-- The amalorkar was a version of a Dramatic Task.
+- The amalorkar was conducted as version of a Dramatic Task.

 - Tik told Jak that Yeraa thinks Aruget is our boss.
 Jak thinks we should roll with it, since they seem to have a rapport.